alexeilebedev/openacr/README.md

 The first argument to mdbg is the debug target name.
 Mdbg must know it so it can build it.
 To pass arguments to the debug target, specify them in a single string like this:

-    $ mdbg abc " -in:filename"
+    $ mdbg sample " -in:filename"

 Always include a space in front of the arguments: since Bash will strip the quotes, mdbg needs to know that the specified option is not an mdbg option but in fact an option for the debug